Ellariel/academic-profile/content/authors/admin/_index.md

 My research interests lie in sustainable development at both the technological and social levels.
 As a social scientist, I study pro-environmental behavior and its determinants, as well as economic models in emerging environmental cultures.
 As a computer scientist, I investigate green computing and the role of artificial intelligence in promoting sustainable development and mitigating climate change.

+I am skilled in quantitative research, advanced econometrics, and data mining using Python & R.

 If you have interesting ideas or projects that require scientific expertise or quantitative research skills, please contact me.

-Skills:
-  - Quantitative research, Econometrics
-  - Python, R

 {{< icon name="download" pack="fas" >}}{{< staticref "uploads/demo_resume.pdf" "newtab" >}}Resumé{{< /staticref >}}